 TESOL: A minimum of 9 hours of TSL courses (TSL 612 required), plus three electives;

 first language is English, 9 hours of foreign language study with a "B" average or

 Spanish and French: 15 hours in the language emphasis, plus one elective

 Successful defense of a professional portfolio

-World Languages has approximately eight assistantships available yearly for qualified individuals to tutor, assist in, and teach introductory language courses in French or Spanish.
+World Languages has approximately eight assistantships available yearly for qualified individuals to tutor, assist in, and teach introductory language courses in French or Spanish on the Hattiesburg campus.
 Assistants receive a monthly stipend, access to health insurance, and a tuition waiver during fall and spring, usually for two years.
-An assistantship in French or Spanish to teach courses at the university generally requires that the TA complete 18 hours of graduate credit in the target language.
-Interested applicants must complete their online applications by March 5.
-A separate letter of interest in an assistantship addressed to the MATL Director and that describes the applicant's interest in the assistantship, is also required.
+An assistantship in French or

+Spanish to teach courses at the university generally requires the completion of 18 hours of graduate credit in the target language.
+Interested applicants must complete their online program applications by March 5.
+A separate letter, addressed to the MATL Director and that describes the applicant's interest in the assistantship, is also required by that date.